RA (Frequently Asked Questions)

 How many hours does an RA work each week?

 There is no set number of hours an RA works any given week.
-Each week, RAs must have 15 office hours in their room/on their floor, where they make themselves available to their residents.
+Each week, RAs must have 5 office hours in their room/on their floor, where they make themselves available to their residents.
 They also have a staff meeting and a meeting with their RHD once a week.
-Depending on the size of the staff, RAs can expect to be on duty about once a week, which lasts from 6pm through 8am the next morning.
-They will also have weekend duty several times a semester, which typically lasts from 6pm Friday through 6pm Sunday.
+Depending on the size of the staff, RAs can expect to be on duty about once a week, which lasts from 8pm through 7am the next morning.
+They will also have weekend duty several times a semester, which typically lasts from 8pm to 8am each night on Friday and Saturday.
 Though they are not always actively working during these times, RAs must be in their rooms, prepared to respond to incidents and be available to residents.
 Other RA requirements (programming, community building, Hall Council, training, etc.) vary from week to week and require as much time as needed to be completed effectively.
 RAs are strongly encouraged to spend more than just their office hours on their floor, though, because visibility among residents and frequent interaction is important in developing good community.

 What happens if I am hired as an RA in a residence hall where I do not want to work?